BrendanHiggins/BrendanHiggins.github.io/src/about.md

 Opinions and ideas expressed here are solely my own and do not express the views or opinions of my employer or any professional affiliation that I may have.

+This is kept a bit vague by design.

 # Links:
 <small>
     <a href="https://github.com/BrendanHiggins" target="_blank"><i class="fa-brands fa-github"></i> Github</a>